PeterPan1888/Stackfuel_Data_Analyst/README.md

 2. Analyzing the collected data to identify trends and patterns.
 3. Presenting our findings in an intuitive and easy-to-understand format.
 3.1 Interactive Graphs and Maps used for the Visualisations:
--Graph Annual Emission CO2 Coal and Flaring
+-Graph Annual Emission CO2 Coal and Flaring <br>
--Graph Annual Emission CO2 Fuel and Gas
+-Graph Annual Emission CO2 Fuel and Gas <br>
--Map of Total Annual of Emission in the World, 1965-2022 (tons) -Graph Electricity Production from Wind Energy and Solar Photovoltaic (tons) -Graph others Renewables Energy excluding Bioenergy and Renewable (TWh Growth-equivalent) (tons) -Map Renewable Electricity Production (percent)
+-Map of Total Annual of Emission in the World, 1965-2022 (tons) <br>
+-Graph Electricity Production from Wind Energy and Solar Photovoltaic (tons) <br>
+-Graph others Renewables Energy excluding Bioenergy and Renewable (TWh Growth-equivalent) (tons) <br> -Map Renewable Electricity Production (percent)

 ## Project Tools